uvaai/ml1/10 week1/60 ELIZA/content.md

 Make sure any code you write has clear variable names and comments where needed.

-You can submit your completed notebook below.
+*You can submit your completed notebook using the submit tab on this page.*